shsdev/khclass/README.md

 ### Adapt configuration settings

-There are default settings in the configuration file which can be adapted if desired:
+The Clarifai API token must be defined in the settings file (parameter 'clarifai_api_key'):

     khclass/settings.cfg

-These are the settings which can be configured:
+There are default settings for other parameters which can be adapted if desired:

 * clarifai_api_key: Clarify API token (you need to be registered at https://clarifai.com to get an API key)
 * data_dir: Data directory which coincides with the static file directory of Django